How to build business visibility beyond social media

 There are a few systems that can help too.

-Think of your marketing like nurturing a garden - little bits of regular care means the plants will bloom in the weeks and months to come.
+Think of your marketing like nurturing a garden - little bits of regular care mean the plants will bloom in the weeks and months to come.
 When you work like this, marketing doesn’t feel quite so heavy.
 You stop chasing trends and start building something that quietly supports your business, consistently and with far less stress.

-Measuring success in a zero click world
+Measuring success in a zero-click world

 So, if we can’t track clicks any more, how can we measure the success of our marketing efforts?